kavonrtep/dante/README.md

 	* filters GFF3 output from previous step to obtain certain kind of domain and/or allows to adjust quality filtering

 ### Citation
+- DANTE package is described in the following publication:

 Novak, P., Hostakova, N., Neumann, P., Macas, J. (2024) – DANTE and DANTE_LTR: lineage-centric annotation pipelines for long terminal repeat retrotransposons in plant genomes.
 NAR Genomics and Bioinformatics 6:113. [https://doi.org/10.1093/nargab/lqae113]
+- REXdb database is described in the following publication:

+Neumann, P., Novak, P., Hostakova, N., Macas, J. (2019) – Systematic survey of plant LTR-retrotransposons elucidates phylogenetic relationships of their polyprotein domains and provides a reference for element classification.
+Mobile DNA 10:1. [https://doi.org/10.1186/s13100-018-0144-1]

 ### DEPENDENCIES
 See `requirements.txt`